Setting Up an Independent School or Alternative Provision ( AP) : Complete Guide

 - Apply formally to the Department for Education

-- Meet the Independent School Standards
+- Demonstrate they can meet the Independent School Standards Regulations (ISSRs)

 - Undergo a pre‑registration inspection